hironichu/denosass/README.md

 #Last but not least, if you dont set -o (output dir) denosass will write content to the STDOUT. (using Deno.stdout.writeSync())
 denosass compile -f compressed ./some/folder ./or/some/file.scss

+#CLI Support also STDIN, if you set no argument you can use the Standard input to compile Sass.
+denosass compile
+🔵[DenoSass] Write your sass code to stdin and press CTRL-D to compile body {
+color:red;
+}
+body{color:red}%

 ```

 Please note that if the output folder doesn't exist, Denosass will create it, if